 - The time line display shows the experiment as a set of events over time and provides caliper markers to let you specify an interval of interest.
-See the following section, and for more information, see "Time Line Area and Controls", page 72. - The Usage View (Graphs) displays process resource usage data, such as what the program is doing at any time, the amount of data read and written, the memory

-- size of the program, and so on.
+See "The Time Line Display", page 7, for more information. - The Usage View (Graphs) displays process resource usage data, such as what the program is doing at any time, the amount of data read and written, the memory size of the program, and so on.
 The data is presented in the form of graphs.
-See "Resource Usage Graphs", page 7. - The Usage View (Numerical) presents a textual display of the process and system-wide resource usage data.
-See "Usage View (Numerical)", page 10. - The I/O View displays a chart of the number of bytes for each I/O transfer.
-See "I/O View", page 11. - The MPI Stats View (Graphs) displays data in a graphical format for multiprocessor programs using the Message Passing Interface (MPI).
-See "MPI Stats View (Graphs)", page 12. - The MPI Stats View (Numerical) displays MPI data in text format.
-See "MPI Stats View (Numerical)", page 14. - The Parallel Overhead View displays the unproductive time spent in an MPI, OpenMP, or pthreads parallel program.
-See . - The function list area displays the program's functions with associated performance metrics.
-See "The Function List Area", page 16. - The Call Graph View presents the target program as nodes and arcs, along with associated metrics.
-See "Call Graph View", page 17. - The Butterfly View presents a selected function along with the functions that called it and the functions that it called.
-See "Butterfly View", page 18. - Source View with performance annotations, see "Source View with Performance Annotations", page 20. - Disassembled Source with performance annotations, see "Disassembled Code with Performance Annotations", page 21. - Malloc Error View, Leak View, Malloc View, and Heap View, see "Leak View, Malloc View, Malloc Error View, and Heap View", page 22. - The Call Stack View shows the path through functions that led to an event.
-See "Call Stack View", page 24. - The Working Set View displays a list of the DSOs in the program, with information on the efficiency of use of the text (instruction) pages.
-See "Working Set View", page 25. - The cord analyzer lets you explore the working set behavior of an executable or DOS.
-See "Cord Analyzer", page 26.
+See "Resource Usage Graphs", page 8. - The Usage View (Numerical) presents a textual display of the process and system-wide resource usage data.
+See "Usage View (Numerical)", page 11. - The I/O View displays a chart of the number of bytes for each I/O transfer.
+See "I/O View", page 12. - The MPI Stats View (Graphs) displays data in a graphical format for multiprocessor programs using the Message Passing Interface (MPI).
+See "MPI Stats View (Graphs)", page 13. - The MPI Stats View (Numerical) displays MPI data in text format.
+See "MPI Stats View (Numerical)", page 15. - The Parallel Overhead View displays the unproductive time spent in an MPI, OpenMP, or pthreads parallel program.
+See "The Parallel Overhead View", page 17. - The function list area displays the program's functions with associated performance metrics.
+See "The Function List Area", page 17.

+- The Call Graph View presents the target program as nodes and arcs, along with associated metrics.
+See "Call Graph View", page 18. - The Butterfly View presents a selected function along with the functions that called it and the functions that it called.
+See "Butterfly View", page 19. - Source View with performance annotations, see "Viewing Source Code with Performance Annotations", page 21. - Disassembled Source with performance annotations, see "Viewing Metrics by Machine Instruction", page 22. - Malloc Error View, Leak View, Malloc View, and Heap View, see "Leak View, Malloc View, Malloc Error View, and Heap View", page 23. - The Call Stack View shows the path through functions that led to an event.
+See "Call Stack View", page 26. - The Working Set View displays a list of the DSOs in the program, with information on the efficiency of use of the text (instruction) pages.
+See "Working Set View", page 26. - The cord analyzer lets you explore the working set behavior of an executable or DOS.
+See "Cord Analyzer", page 27.